Turks and Caicos Kayaking

 The constant east-southeast trade winds are typically the greatest force to consider when paddling in the Turks and Caicos.
 On most days, wind speed is low and doesn’t affect kayaking much, yet on breezy days it can have a noticeable effect.

-The best situation is to work with the breeze, and it’s often possible to do so even on round trips.
+The best strategy is to work with the breeze, and it’s often possible to do so (even on round-trip adventures).
 Be aware of and use sheltering coasts and cays when paddling upwind, and use the wind to your advantage on the return journey.

-Tides create much of the actual water movement (albeit less of an influence than wind), which is often independent of the localized wind direction.
+Tides create much of the actual water movement (albeit less than the wind), which is often independent of the localized wind direction.
 It’s generally predictable where and in which direction currents will be as the ocean level rises and falls on the Caicos Banks, which amplifies water movement in the channels between the islands.

-When traveling into extensive mangrove creeks and shallows, it’d best to be aware of tide times for the day.
-You don’t want to become grounded!
+When traveling into extensive mangrove creeks and shallows, it’s best to be aware of tide times for the day so as not to become grounded.
 As the Turks and Caicos is in the tropics, there isn’t a great tidal range (the difference between low and high tides), yet many wetlands are quite shallow, and it doesn’t take much of a drop to restrict movement.

-Guided tours do cost more, but you’ll likely see the most that the weather and location allow.
-If you are new to the sport or are unwilling to properly plan and prepare for your journey, we highly recommend going with a guide.
+While guided kayaking tours do typically cost more than a simple rental, these trips allow you to see the most that the weather and location will allow on your paddling trip.
+If you are new to the sport or are unwilling to properly plan and prepare for your journey, it's highly recommended that you go kayaking with a guide.

 If you have experience kayaking, are willing to spend a little time planning your journey, and take into account wind and tide conditions, you should have no issues exploring on your own.

-Operating in the Turks and Caicos since 1997, Big Blue Collective is the foremost eco-kayaking and exploratory kayaking authority in the county.
-They have a wealth of knowledge on locations and conditions throughout the islands and the best selection of equipment.
+Operating in the Turks and Caicos since 1997, Big Blue Collective is the foremost eco-kayaking and exploratory kayaking authority in the country.
+They have a wealth of knowledge on locations and conditions throughout the islands and an excellent selection of equipment.

 Comparatively, the Caicos Islands have much more to see.
-Along with having vastly more expansive wetlands, the larger and more complex coastline of these islands offers miles of sheltered and unique coastlines.
+Along with having vastly more expansive wetlands, the larger and more complex coastline of these islands offers miles of sheltered and unique sites.

 Due to being the primary overnight tourist destination in the country, Providenciales has by far the most water sports businesses and consequently the widest selection of kayak rentals and tours.
-Although the majority of eco-tours take place in the Leeward and Mangrove Cay area of Providenciales, trips to more remote locations and other islands are easy to arrange.
+Although the majority of eco-tours take place in the Leeward and Mangrove Cay area of Providenciales, trips to more remote locations and other islands can be arranged.

 The best kayaking and stand-up paddleboarding in the Turks and Caicos is found in parts of the extensive Ramsar Nature Reserve on the remote south coasts of North Caicos, Middle Caicos, and East Caicos, and in the channels separating East Caicos, Hog Cay, and McCartney Cay.